hendrism/merchants-morning/readme.md

 - Higher tier boxes cost more but give better materials

 ### Crafting Phase
-- Use materials to craft weapons, armor, and trinkets
+- Use materials to craft weapons, armor, trinkets, potions, and tools
 - Items sorted by rarity: Legendary → Rare → Uncommon → Common
 - Craftable items highlighted in green